Rogers woman pleads not guilty to permitting abuse

 Sawyer is accused of failing to act to prevent abuse of her son when she continued to allow Gustavo Peraza access to her son despite multiple indications of physical abuse, according to the affidavit.

 Peraza, Sawyer's boyfriend, was arrested in August.
-He is charged with capital murder and battery.
+He's charged with capital murder and battery.
 He pleaded not guilty to the charges.

 Trauma to the boy's stomach caused an injury to his intestines, which led to serious infection that caused his death, the affidavit states.